 One of the inescapable problems of owning a good old boat is it’s old!
-If you are pushing 40 like Britannia, things need renovating or replacing.
-The overhead liner was one that had irritated my wife Kati and I since we bought her.
-It was vinyl material with a cloth felt backing stretched between the beams throughout the length of the boat.
-Originally, I'm sure it was a nice white color but over the years it had faded into a dirty beige.
+If you are pushing 40 like Britannia, a lot of things need renovating or replacing.
+The overhead liner was one that had irritated my wife Kati and I since we bought the boat.
+It was vinyl material, with a cloth felt backing stretched between the beams throughout the length of the boat.
+Originally, I'm sure it was a nice white color, but over the years it had faded into a dirty beige.

-the patched vinyl looked like band-aids.Changing her rig to a schooner didn't help because it meant bolting new fittings through the deck, things like eye bolts, winches, rope jammers, liferaft cradles and not least the new main mast, that came right through the center of the saloon.
-I had to cut the liner to install these and the only thing I could think of to patch them was cream colored masking tape that didn't match too well.
-The vinyl soon looked like a patchwork of band aids and I frequently saw visitors glancing upwards but politely saying nothing.
+the patched vinyl looked like band-aids.Changing her rig to a schooner didn't help either, because it meant bolting new fittings through the deck, things like eye bolts, winches, rope jammers, liferaft cradles and not least the new main mast, that came right through the center of the saloon.
+I had to cut the liner to install these, and the only thing I could think of to patch them was cream colored masking tape, that didn't really match that well.
+The vinyl soon looked like a patchwork of band aids, and I frequently saw visitors glancing upwards but politely saying nothing.
 Eventually ‘replace vinyl’ came to the top of my ‘to do’ list, but even thinking about it on a 45’ foot long ceiling gave me hot flushes.
 The saloon overhead alone was 9’ feet wide and 11’ feet long in five full width sections between wooden deck beams.
 There were also three cabins, two bathrooms and two corridors.

 REMOVAL OF THE OLD OVERHEAD LINER

-Removing he vinyl exposed all sorts of things, including dead cockroaches.The first job was to remove the vinyl from a section.
-It was secured every inch with rusty steel staples into a wooden bead that was in turn stapled to the overhead beams.
-Every foot of liner contained roughly 24 staples and on a 45 footer that means an awful lot of staples!
+Removing he vinyl exposed all sorts of things, including dead cockroaches.The first job was to remove the vinyl from a section between the beams.
+It was secured every inch with rusty steel staples into a wooden bead that was in turn stapled to the beams.
+Every foot of liner contained roughly 24 staples, and on a 45 footer that means an awful lot of staples!

-I cut the vinyl with a sharp box cutter along both sides and ends of the beams close to the staples, whereupon the lining frequently fell on my head.
+I cut the vinyl with a sharp box cutter, along both sides and ends of the beams close to the staples, whereupon the lining frequently fell on my head.
 It contained nearly three decades of dust and more than a few dead cockroaches.
-It always Removing the old staples was slow going.HRamazes me that cockroaches don't seem to decompose over years… The remedy for this was to wear my wife's shower cap and for some inexplicable reason she insisted on buying a new one for when she showered.
+It always Removing the old staples was slow going.HRamazes me that cockroaches don't seem to decompose over years… The remedy for this was to wear my wife's shower cap, and for some inexplicable reason she insisted on buying a new one.

-After the material had been stripped out of a section now came the tedious job of removing all the old staples from the wooden bead, Luckily the bead was still in good condition and I used a thin blade flat head screwdriver to prize the staples up, one at a time then lever them out with long nosed pliers.
+After the material had been stripped out of a section, then came the tedious job of removing all the old staples from the wooden bead, Luckily the bead was still in good condition and I used a thin blade flat head screwdriver to prize the staples up, one at a time, then lever them out with long nosed pliers.
 Each section contained more than 500 staples.
-My new panels were self supporting between the 2’ foot wide beams so I planned to secret nail them to the beads with 1” inch stainless brads, (panel pins).
+My new panels were self supporting between the 2’ foot wide beams, so I planned to secret nail them to the beads, with 1” inch stainless brads, (panel pins).

 INSTALLING NEW PANELS

-This is the aft cabin ceiling.When I came to the two ends of a section where the panels met the irregular saloon sides I had to make accurate cardboard templates with tapers and rounded sides, the edges of which also needed chamfering.
+This is the aft cabin ceiling.When I came to the two ends of a section, where the panels met the irregular saloon sides I had to make accurate cardboard templates with tapers and rounded sides, the edges of which also needed chamfering.
 The central corridor section also had to have a template.
-Overhead Lights were removed with the cloth then re-installed into the new panels that also helped to hold the panels in place.
+Overhead lights were removed, then re-installed into the new panels that also helped to hold the panels in place.
 There is a butterfly hatch in the center of the saloon and the sides had to be extended before I could infill that section.
-The saloon took a week of full time work to complete and another three weeks to work through the whole boat.
+The saloon took a week of full time work to complete, and another three weeks to work through the whole boat.
 It was the butterfly hatch had to be extended and worked all round.gratifying to eventually see a complete new clean section of panels between the beams.

-Eventually it was done and I had used ten packs of boards and cut about 200 panels.
+Eventually it was done, and I had used ten packs of boards and cut about 200 panels.
 I removed more than 4000 rusty staples and pre-drilled and nailed some 400 brads.
-But now Britannia has very professional looking overhead panels throughout the whole boat and it was worth it to have such a clean ceiling.
+But now Britannia has very professional looking overhead panels throughout, and it was worth it to have such a clean ceiling.
 We have also noticed a reduction in the heat felt through the deck on blistering hot Florida days.
-The effort has greatly improved the inside appearance and probably the value of the boat.
+The effort has greatly improved the inside appearance. and probably the value of the boat.

-The cost of material was around $250.00, but I shudder to think how much it would have cost to have had it all professionally installed.
+The cost of material was around $250.00, but I shudder to think how much it would have cost to have paid to have it installed.

 Headliners - header